 Moving onto Pumble, the app also categorizes guest accounts into single-channel and multi-channel guests.
 Thus, you have full control over what invited guests get to do and access in your digital space.

 For every paid user, you can invite up to 5 single-channel guests for free, while multi-channel accounts are billed as regular users.
+So, for agencies and teams handling client-heavy work, Pumble can carry the load.

 For this Pumble vs Chanty round, you’ll have to weigh the pros and cons.
 If you work with the occasional external collaborator, Chanty can handle that pressure.
 However, small to mid-size businesses looking to bring in more contractors or clients will have more use of Pumble.